Robie House: Architectural influence

-In contrast to the Robie House, Wright's later designs (with exceptions such as Fallingwater) were not designed with diagonal vantage points in mind, though some architects such as Ludwig Mies van der Rohe did develop such designs.
+In contrast to the Robie House, Wright's later designs (with exceptions such as Fallingwater) were not designed to be seen from diagonal vantage points, though some architects such as Ludwig Mies van der Rohe did develop such designs.
 The Robie House's other architectural features inspired architects in Europe, starting with the Dutch architect J. J. P. Oud, who in 1918 was the first to publish an article about the house.
 These features influenced the design of European structures such as Mies's Barcelona Pavilion and the Rietveld Schröder House.
 In turn, American architects began using these design features in the 1930s.
 Specific structures influenced by the Robie House include a residence in Franklin Park, Pennsylvania; the Domino's Pizza headquarters in Ann Arbor, Michigan; and a residence on Navajo Avenue in Edgebrook, Chicago.
 Decorations from the house, such as the sconces, have also been replicated.

-The Robie House was listed as "one of the seven most notable residences ever built in America" in a 1956 Architectural Record article.
-A 1976 poll of American-architecture experts ranked the Robie House among the top structures in the U.S., while a 1982 poll of Architecture: the AIA journal readers ranked the Robie House as the country's third-best building.
-In 1991, the American Institute of Architects (AIA) named the house among the Top All-Time Work of American Architects.
-In celebration of the 2018 Illinois Bicentennial, the Robie House was selected as one of the Illinois 200 Great Places by AIA's Illinois chapter.